The Hilltopper Classic

 Peter Rehani Paradigm

-UPDATED 5/25 for NCFL NATIONALS: Regarding prep time, I will allow 10 seconds for teams to find cards under the requester’s prep time; after that, I will consider it an abuse of prep time and therefore it will not count.
+UPDATED 5/25/19 for NCFL NATIONALS SPECIFICALLY: Regarding prep time, I will allow 10 seconds for teams to find cards under the requester’s prep time; after that, I will consider it an abuse of prep time and therefore it will not count.

 PF TLDR: Heavily flow based judge.
-My biggest voters are extensions and clash in the round.
+My biggest voters rely on extensions and clash in the round.
 Weigh and define the voters in the final focus.
-If you have a framework, I expect you to explain why you win under that framework.
+If you have a framework, I expect you to explain why you win under that framework (similarly, if your opponent's provide a framework, weigh under that too).
 Signpost.
 Signpost.
 Signpost.

 Congress TLDR: I try to weigh speaking style equally for debate--for debate, I look for clash, extension, and clear reference back to previous speakers.
 Avoid rehash at all costs, else you will end up on the bottom of my ballot.
 Speak clearly and ensure that your speeches are clear and well structured.